,

 Day 1

-We arrived safely after an uneventful and rather calm coach journey!
+We arrived safely after an uneventful, if not song-filled, coach journey!

-Everyone is really looking forward to our first full day tomorrow and the first set of 'main' activities.
+Everyone is really looking forward to our first full day tomorrow.

 Day 2